Jay-271/instalink/README.md

 # Main coding branch (since it has issues)

 ## TO RUN:
+PLEASE install and run RSA in python.
+As its a single library there shouldn't be any errors installing globally, only warnings.
+However, if you'd like your glboal env to not be messed with please make a venv first.
+The command to run is:
+> python -m pip install rsa

+**Note** The Private key is NEEDED to be added to `/code/key/` folder alongisde the public key.
+The .gitignore has been added with ignoring the private key.
+Please do not upload the private key to the repo.

 * Download ALL code from folder `Code` in repo above